MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 ---
-description: This guide gives you an overview of PWA basics and tools for building Progressive Web Apps (Chromium) on Windows.
+description: This guide gives you an overview of PWA basics and tools for building Progressive Web Apps on Windows.
 title: Get started with Progressive Web Apps
 author: MSEdgeTeam
 ms.author: msedgedevrel